 5. Alter Your Perspective

 Go out of your comfort zone and change your perspective.
-Get up high on your subject, get up on eye level with your little one or get as close to the ground as you can and shoot up with your camera.
-Either way you’ll be showing the viewer an angle that is bound to cause interest.
-Especially going down at eye level with little children helps the viewer better relate to them and guides his attention to the child despite the colorful environment.
+Get up high on your subject, go down to eye level with your little one or get as close to the ground as you can and shoot up with your camera.
+Either way, you’ll be showing the viewer an angle that is bound to cause interest.
+Especially going down to eye level with little children helps the viewer better relate to them and guides his attention to the child despite the colorful environment.